-Hazard

-- Defines the expected frequency and severity of a hazard event at a specific location / computes realtime hazard parameters - Based on a database of historical and simulated events

-• EQ: 1520-2022 TC: 1850-2022 XSR: 1998-2022

-Exposure

-Provides a comprehensive and spatiallydistributed list of vulnerable assets e.g. buildings, airports/ports, power facilities, road networks, crops

-Vulnerability

-Assesses the vulnerability of the assets in the exposure module to the hazards defined in the hazard module

-Loss

-Uses the Hazard, Exposure and Vulnerability modules to calculate a modelled loss for a current hazard event

-Insurance

-Applies the modelled losses to the conditions of the country's CCRIF policy to determine if the policy is triggered and computes the payout to the country.
+Hazard Exposure Vulnerability Loss Insurance Defines the expected frequency and severity of a hazard event at a specific location Based on a database of historical events and simulated events EQ: 1520-2022 TC: 1850-2022 XSR: 1998-2022 Provides a comprehensive and spatially- distributed list of vulnerable assets e.g. buildings, airports/ports, power facilities, road networks, crops Assesses the vulnerability of the assets in the exposure module to the hazards defined in the hazard module Uses the Hazard, Exposure and Vulnerability modules to calculate a modelled loss for a current hazard event Applies the modelled losses to the conditions of the country's CCRIF policy to determine if the policy is triggered and computes the payout to the country.

+CCRIF's Base Parametric Insurance Models...
+Key to Developing Products for New Sectors

+- CCRIF is using its base products such as tropical cyclone and excess rainfall to create products for sectors that either had no insurance or limited insurance or for groups that needed insurance - The TC model was used to underpin a product for the electric utilities sector and specifically for overhead transmission and distribution - The TC and XSR models were used for the development of a product for the fisheries sector. - The TC and XSR models were used to develop a product for the water utilities sector. - We are able to do this for sectors by making changes to the exposure module of the CCRIF model construct at right.
+So, a specific model for sector would require data for the exposure module specific to that sector. - We are currently working on a drought model which would become another base model, enabling us to develop a multi-peril product for the agriculture sector that covers tropical cyclones, excess rainfall and drought.

+The Evolution of CCRIF's Parametric Insurance Models: The Journey from EQECAT to SPHERA and Beyond